 A free streaming service that also offers Pay-Per-View streams.
 Fite.tv is a must-have addon for sports fans.
 This addon connects directly to the website of the same name.
 You’ll find hours of fight sports to watch, with a lot of content available from around the world and covering a wide selection of fight sports.

 AMA Pro Racing

 Dirt bike racing becomes far easier to watch live and on-demand with the AMA Pro Racing Kodi addon.
 This addon offers access to hundreds of events on-demand, as well as live events when they become available.

 You’ll find this addon for free from the official Kodi addon repository.

 Redbull TV is a Kodi addon which gives users access to the media available on Redbull.com.
 Redbull hosts a wide variety of content.
 These are in the form of live events, films, and shows which are available at any time and from any location.
 There are several categories of events which are shown.
 These include motorsports, water sports, bike, and winter sports.

 The WWE Network Kodi addon provides access to the WWE Network.
 WWE Network is a paid subscription service which costs $9.99 per month.
 WWE Network gives access to all of the WWE pay-per-view events in addition to thousands of hours of on-demand programming.

 Unofficial Kodi sports add-ons

 The unofficial Kodi add-ons are often used by a large number of Kodi users.
 However, we do not recommend these add-ons due to the way they pirate sports streams.
-With the exception of USTVNow listed above, any add-on offering “free” streams for live sports is likely rebroadcasting that content without permission.
+Any add-on offering “free” streams for live sports is likely rebroadcasting that content without permission.

 What is it?
 Star Tec is an on-demand and IPTV Kodi addon that pulls in content for a large variety of channels.
 These streams are obtained through websites that access the content from sometimes dubious sources.